Panic in Year Zero!: Plot

-After a harrowing journey, the Baldwins reach their destination and find shelter in a cave, where they settle in and wait for civil order to be restored.
+After a harrowing journey, the Baldwins reach their destination.
+Realizing their trailer offers no protection from radioactive fallout, they take the contents of the trailer, and find shelter in a cave where they settle in and wait for civil order to be restored.
 On their portable radio, they listen to war news and learn that what remains of the United Nations has declared this to be "Year Zero".
-Harry and Rick discover that Ed Johnson and his wife have coincidentally set up camp nearby, but not for long: the three hoodlums arrive and murder the Johnsons.
+Harry and Rick discover that Ed Johnson and his wife have coincidentally set up camp nearby, but not for long: the three hoodlums arrive, and murder Ed Johnson and his wife.

-While doing laundry, Ann drops a blouse in a stream, alerting the hoodlums to the Baldwins' presence.
+While doing laundry, Ann unwittingly allows a blouse to float downstream, alerting Mickey and Andy to the Baldwins' presence.
 They accost and rape Karen, but Ann scares them off with a rifle.
-Harry and Rick begin a search for the rapists and find two of them at a farm house, where Harry kills them.
+Harry and Rick begin a search for the rapists, and find them at a farm house, where Harry kills both of them.
 The Baldwins also discover a teenage girl, Marilyn, kept in a locked room as a sex slave.
 When questioned, she explains that she lived at the house with her parents before they were murdered by the three hoodlums.
 Marilyn is freed and brought to the cave, where she is cared for by Ann and accepted into the Baldwin family.

 Sometime later, Marilyn accompanies Rick while he chops wood outside the camp.
 Carl, the third hoodlum, sneaks up behind Marilyn and forces her to drop her rifle.
 He questions her about what happened to his buddies.
-Rick throws a piece of wood at Carl, allowing Marilyn to slip out of his grasp.
+Marilyn slips out of Carl's grasp and Rick throws a piece of wood at Carl, distracting him from Marilyn.
 She grabs the rifle and kills Carl.
-During the confrontation, Carl manages to shoot Rick in the leg.
+During the confrontation, Carl shoots Rick in the leg.

-The Baldwins leave their camp to find a doctor named Strong, whom Marilyn knows in the nearby town of Paxton.
+The Baldwins leave their camp to find a doctor named Strong, whom Marilyn knows in a nearby town.
 On the drive there, the group hears that "the enemy" has requested a truce and "Year Zero" is ending.
 Doctor Strong stabilizes Rick, but he warns that the young man will die without a blood transfusion.
 The closest place that can handle the procedure is an Army hospital more than 100 miles (160 km) away.
 En route to the hospital, the Baldwins are stopped by an Army patrol.
 After a tense conversation, they are allowed to continue.
 The soldiers watch the Baldwins leave and note that the family is among the "good ones" who escaped radiation sickness by being in the mountains when the atomic bombs exploded.
 As the Baldwins drive on, an end title card states: "There must be no end – only a new beginning".